How to Improve SEO Rankings in 2022 (26 Ways)

 If you’re in a highly competitive market, you’re going to need more than just a few backlinks.
 You may be in need of something much more scalable.

-Terakeet finds strategic outreach and backlinking so critical in the SEO process that we’ve built a platform, Chorus, that enables us to precision-target publishers and influencers at scale, unleashing hundreds (and in certain cases thousands) of engagements with targeted audiences.
+Terakeet finds strategic outreach and link building so critical in the SEO process that we’ve built a platform, Chorus, that enables us to precision-target publishers and influencers at scale, unleashing hundreds (and in certain cases thousands) of engagements with targeted audiences.

-It’s only by knowing what is working and what is not, that you can optimize further to improve SEO results.
+When you know what’s working, and what isn’t, you can optimize further to improve SEO results.

 2. Conduct experiments